Impact

 Risk and Exploitability

-No EPSS score is available, and the vulnerability is not listed in CISA's KEV catalog, indicating that widespread exploitation has not been observed.
+The CVSS score of 5.5 indicates a Medium severity, while the EPSS score is <1%, showing an extremely low likelihood of exploitation.
+The vulnerability is not listed in CISA's KEV catalog, indicating that widespread exploitation has not been observed.
 However, because the flaw involves a race condition in kernel space, the potential impact is severe when an attacker can influence network traffic directed to the affected driver.
 The likely attack vector is a local or remote attacker who can generate traffic processed by the ocelot driver to trigger the race, causing a kernel crash or data corruption.

 OpenCVE Enrichment